JaidenBaker/gcCommandScheduler/README.md

 # GuildCraft Command Scheduler Documentation #

 ## Installation ##
-Just drop the builds/GCCommandScheduler.jar file in your server’s plugin folder.
-You’ll also want to set up a MySQL database, run the plugin once to generate the config.yml file, fill it in and then run the /gccs reload command or restart the server (read on for specifics)
+Just drop contents of the builds folder into your server’s plugin folder.
+You’ll also want to set up a MySQL database and modify the config.yml file to point to that database, which is found under the GCCommandScheduler folder.
+You can either create your own table (Following the format mentioned later) in the database or run the plugin once and make it create the table for you.

 ## Overview ##
 This Minecraft plugin is designed to connect to a MySQL database and run commands from the database at a regular interval.
 The MySQL database must have the following columns: